 About

-Born in and raised in the upper Midwest, Hannah attended Concordia University, Nebraska and received an undergraduate degree in middle level education.
-She taught middle school for two years in southern China, and then earned an MFA at Oregon State University and a PhD in English Studies at Illinois State University.
+Born and raised in the upper Midwest, Hannah attended CUNE and received an undergraduate degree in middle level education.
+She taught middle school for two years in southern China, and then earned an MFA in poetry at Oregon State University and a PhD in English Studies at Illinois State University.
+From 2022-2024, she was the Director of Creative Writing at Malone University in Canton, Ohio.

 POETRY READING